 It is clear that the 150 individual psalms were written by many different people across a period of a thousand years in Israel’s history.
 They must have been compiled and put together in their present form by some unknown editor shortly after the captivity ended about 537 B.C.

-Purpose of Writing: The Book of Psalms is the longest book in the Bible, with 150 individual psalms.
+The Book of Psalms has far more “chapters” than any other book in the Bible, with 150 individual psalms.
 It is also one of the most diverse, since the psalms deal with such subjects as God and His creation, war, worship, wisdom, sin and evil, judgment, justice, and the coming of the Messiah.

 Psalm 22:16-19, "Dogs have surrounded me; a band of evil men has encircled me, they have pierced my hands and my feet.
 I can count all my bones; people stare and gloat over me.
 They divide my garments among them and cast lots for my clothing."